thefawsec/thefawsec.github.io/_posts/CTF-Walkthroughs/Tryhackme-Rooms/2021-04-11-THM-Internal.md

 ## Port Forward
 To access the jenkins from our local machine, we'll need to forward the port.
 I'll be using **chisel**.

 First we'll need to get the chisel binary on the target system.
-This can be done usng a smple python server.
+This can be done using a smple python server.
 Once we have chisel on the target we can start chisel server at target:
 ```bash
 chisel server -p 6666	# we can choose any random port